mrzjy/GenshinDialog/README.md

 # GenshinDialog
-This project simply extracts all character conversations in Genshin Project, in a simple format of "speaker \t utterance"
+This project simply extracts all character conversations in Genshin Impact, in a simple format of "speaker \t utterance"

 - Current state of dialog extraction (Game version 2.4)